Vyral/base-template/_posts/2020-04-27-tips-for-updating-your-home-before-selling.md

 One thing I always recommend is deep cleaning, decluttering, and depersonalization.
 This makes your home more attractive to people and allows them to see the strong bones of your property.

-**If you don’t have a ton of money, even simple and inexpensive repairs like painting can make a difference.** Anything you can do to make the home move-in ready will help you maximize your sale price.
+**If you don’t have much money, even simple and inexpensive repairs like painting can make a difference.** Anything you can do to make the home move-in ready will help you maximize your sale price.
 By investing a little bit into your home, you can reap the benefits and increase your sale profits.

-If you have questions for us about preparing a home for sale or about your personal situation, feel free to reach out via phone or email today.
-I look forward to hearing from you soon.
+If you have questions for us about preparing a home for sale or your situation, feel free to reach out via phone or email today.
+We look forward to hearing from you soon.